alix-tz/phd/posts/008/index.md

 But on November 4, suddenly, unexpectedly, there it was.
 My Canadian Grail.
 The letter of acceptation into the RAMQ.

-With trembling hands, unable to erase a smile from my face, blinking once or twice, I captured it with my phone.
-And uploaded it on the Task Manager from the University of Montréal website.
+With trembling hands, unable to erase a smile from my face, blinking once or twice, I captured it with my phone, and connected to the Task Manager on the University of Montréal website.

 Upload